TheRaphael0000/tahm-ken.ch/readme.md

 - [x] fetch from Riot API current challenges
 - [x] in the compositions, update the filter to only show available champs
 - [x] search for champions when typing letters
+- [x] add tooltips for the challenges, idea from PureImplosion on Reddit
+- [x] filter out champions in compositions, idea from DOOGLAK on Reddit

 ## install